 The main issue with this shot is the difference in illumination between the background and the foreground.
 Prior to retouching, my daughter’s face is underexposed with dark shadows emphasizing various skin imperfections and casting dark shadows under her eyes.

-Next, I jumped to the TOOLKIT and recovered more of the shadows by applying the 7.
-Open Shadows + adjustment.
-I then added stronger vignetting by using the adjustment preset, 33.
+- Finally, I added stronger vignetting by using the adjustment preset, 33.
 Vignetting +++.

 To clean up any skin imperfections, I used the Spot Removal Tool.